-Practical endorsement - Ongoing practical work will be recorded and marked in lessons through your lab book to count towards the practical skills qualification (reported separately to the Alevel).
+Practical endorsement - ongoing practical work will be recorded and marked in lessons through your lab book to count towards the practical skills qualification.

 Physics can lead to a range of exciting and vibrant careers.

 A Physics 'A' level will show admissions offers or employers of a rigorous academic background in both science and maths.
 It is favoured by a huge range of or sometimes surprising courses such as Physics, Maths, Engineering, Veterinary science, Law, Accountancy, Design and Creative Media.